 The vast majority of the lending portfolio of the Society consists of United Kingdom residential mortgage loans to individuals.
 These loans are secured on the residential property of the borrower on terms which allow for repossession and sale of the property if the borrower breaks the terms and conditions of the loan.

 This lending can take the form of either prime residential lending (where the borrower is the owner and occupier of the mortgaged property and meets the Society's credit requirements for prime lending) or specialist residential lending (which are loans advanced to borrowers who intends to let the mortgage property).
 The Society's policy is for all residential mortgage loans to individuals to be fully secured first priority loans on the mortgaged property, to ensure that the Society's claim to the property, in the event of default, is senior to those of other potential creditors.
 As a result, its residential mortgage lending to individuals carries lower risk than many other types of lending.

-As at 4 April 2019, the Group was the second largest mortgage lender in the United Kingdom (as measured by total loans outstanding and calculated by the Society based on BoE data and publicly available financial information).
+As at 4 April 2020, the Group was the second largest mortgage lender in the United Kingdom (as measured by total loans outstanding and calculated by the Society based on Bank of England data and publicly available financial information).
 Its residential mortgages are generally for terms of 20 to 30 years.
 While many customers remain with the Society for much or all of this term, some customers redeem their mortgage earlier than this in order to remortgage to another lender or for other reasons.
 The minimum life of a mortgage is usually between two and five years, depending on the terms of the customer's initial product, although the Society generally retains approximately 70 to 80 per cent. of customers when they reach the end of a product.

-The table below shows a breakdown of the Society's prime and specialist residential mortgage lending outstanding balances as at 4 April 2019.
+The table below shows a breakdown of the Society's prime and specialist residential mortgage lending outstanding balances as at 4 April 2020.

-As at 4 April $(f bi)$ 2019 llion)
+As at 4 April $(\pounds b)$ 1 2020 illion)

-Prime 151
+Prime 151.1

-Specialist 34
+Specialist 37.7

 of which:

-BTL 32
+BTL 35.5

-Other (1) 2
+Other (1) 2.2

 (1) Other includes self-certified, near prime and subprime lending discontinued in 2009.
+Source: Nationwide Building Society - audited financial statements for the year ended 4 April 2020.

 The Society offers specialist UK residential mortgage lending to individuals, comprising lending to private landlords (BTL) and other non-conforming lending.
-As at 4 April 2019, the Society's outstanding specialist UK residential mortgage lending to individuals was £34 billion.
+As at 4 April 2020, the Society's outstanding specialist UK residential mortgage lending to individuals was £37.7 billion.
 The specialist residential mortgage balance is made up of advances made through its specialist lending brands, including TMW.
 Its outstanding specialist lending loans were advanced primarily in the BTL and self-certification markets.
 New specialist lending is restricted to BTL through TMW with the Society having withdrawn from the self-certified lending market in 2009.

-The Society's specialist mortgages continue to perform well with cases three months or more in arrears representing only 0.82 per cent. of the total mortgage book as at 4 April 2019, which compares favourably to the UK Finance (UKF) industry average, which is inclusive of prime lending, of 0.78 per cent. as at 4 April 2019.
+The Society's specialist mortgages continue to perform well with cases three months or more in arrears representing only 0.74 per cent. of the total mortgage book as at 4 April 2020, which is comparable to the overall CML industry measure, which is inclusive of prime lending, of 0.74 per cent. as at 4 April 2020.